jayeshHande21/Portfolio/README.md

 # Portfolio

 ## About:
-- All my Projects and Blogs are mentioned here
+- All my Projects and Blogs are mentioned here.

 - Some of these projects are basic and some of these are intermediate.

 - All these projects made with the help of node.js, Vanila.js, React, etc

 - Project Link : https://jayeshhandewebsite.netlify.app/

 ## Languages Used: